 Locomotion is the ability to move from one place to another.
-In humans, walking is the main method of locomotion.
-Walking involves all the joints of the lower limb, and is characterised by an ‘inverted pendulum‘ motion, in which the body vaults over the non-moving limb.
+In humans, walking upright, or bipedally, is the most common method of locomotion.
+Walking involves all the joints of the lower limb, and is characterised by an ‘inverted pendulum’ motion, in which the body vaults over the non-moving limb.

-In this article, we will discuss the various stages of walking and the muscle involvement during each stage.
+In this article, we will describe the various stages of walking and the muscle involvement during each stage.
 We will conclude by looking at some abnormal gaits, and discussing the pathologies they demonstrate.